yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

                     --assign-identity $USER_MANAGED_ID_RESOURCE_ID
 ```

-By using a User Managed Identity, you can securely connect to target resources across different Azure services by reusing correctly configured access roles.

 #### For Azure Kubernetes Service

 To assign a User Managed Identity to Azure Kubernetes Service, execute the following command: